 REMINDER: If your staff members have enrolled in the Voluntary Critical Illness, please inform them to contact Industrial Alliance to cancel the coverage and premium deduction.

-• To remove a member under your account (transfer of employment, retirement, or termination of employment), complete the:
+To remove a member under your Division (transfer of employment, retirement, termination of employment or termination of benefits), complete the following:

-NOTE: Send the completed and signed form to the Benefits Administration Office (ADJUSTMENTS)
+NOTE: Send the completed and signed form to the Benefits Office via email

 An employee who had previously waived their extended health or dental coverage and would like dual coverage (not losing the spousal coverage) will be considered a late applicant.
 And will have to be subjected to the approval of CANADA LIFE ASSURANCE CO.